Share on FacebookShare on TwitterShare on LinkedinEmail this link

 Moving in the right direction

-2013: Thought about accessibility at the start of every process.
+• 2013: Started to 'think about accessibility' at the start of every process.

-2018 to 2022: Fully incorporated an accessibility lens into new and updated policies, strategic plans, programs, services, facilities and infrastructure.
+• 2018 to 2023: More regularly incorporated an 'accessibility lens' into new and updated policies, strategic plans, programs, services, facilities and infrastructure.

 Accommodations